 Artist Residencies in the Public Realm: A resource guide for creating residencies and fostering successful collaborations

-OPA has facilitated numerous artist residencies in the public realm with a variety of communities, organizations, and artists.
+Shiftworks has facilitated numerous artist residencies in the public realm with a variety of communities, organizations, and artists.
 In this guide, we describe how to structure a residency in a way that results in successful collaborations.
 The guide is intended for organizations that would like to develop an artist in the public realm residency, as well as for artists who are interested in initiating their own collaborative projects in the public realm.

 Add Value, Add Art: A public art resource guide for developers

-In 2010, the Urban Redevelopment Authority of the City of Pittsburgh commissioned OPA to develop a resource for developers and property owners interested in including works of public art in their projects or proposals.
+In 2010, the Urban Redevelopment Authority of the City of Pittsburgh commissioned Shiftworks to develop a resource for developers and property owners interested in including works of public art in their projects or proposals.
 The guide outlines various project types and best practices for artist selection, budgeting, contracts, and more, and is a valuable resource for both public and private entities.

 Reports